 The 256-acre Whipple Dam State Park is a delightful and quiet place to visit.
 The lake is the perfect place to indulge in a refreshing dip, bird watch or just relax.
 The beautiful day use area is wonderful for a picnic or hike.

-Picnicking: Three large picnic pavilions and many picnic tables are in a forest-covered area, close to the beach, lake and snackbar.
+Picnicking: Three large picnic pavilions and many picnic tables are in a forest-covered area, close to the beach and lake.
 Hand operated and pressurized drinking fountains, charcoal stoves and restrooms are throughout the park.
 The three picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.